Onboard fast. Pay right.

 • Payroll Structure Must Follow Law: Basic salary should be 40-50% of CTC (affects PF/ESI calculations).
 HRA taxable exemption requires proof of rent.
 Improper structure can lead to IT scrutiny.

 • NDA & IP Assignment Essential: Every employee must sign NDA and IP assignment agreement on joining.
-Protects company confidentiality and ensures all work-related IP belongs to the company.
+Protects company confidentiality and ensures all work-related IP belongs to company.

 • Professional Tax (PT) is State-Specific: PT varies by state (₹0 to ₹2,500 in Maharashtra, ₹100-₹2,500 in Karnataka).
 Check applicability and deduction rules for your state.